ContactEngineering/topobank/docs/deploy.rst

 Stop the application
 ....................

-If you are using `supervisor`, login as a user which has sudo rights and call
+If you are using `supervisor`, do

 .. code:: bash

-   sudo supervisorctl stop topobank
+   supervisorctl stop topobank

 If you don't use `supervisor`, just call